alihussainiF1/Secure-Passing-of-Token-via-encryption/README.md

 ## Project Overview

-token_poc is a proof of concept application designed to demonstrate secure token handling and transaction management in a web application.
+This is a proof of concept application designed to demonstrate secure token handling and transaction management in a web application.
 This project implements a basic payment gateway simulation where users can send and receive virtual tokens.

 ## Features